List of capoeira techniques: Vingativa

 A low takedown that involves stepping forward and trapping the back legs of an opponent that is in a side stance.
 The capoeirista also protects his face with his elbow.
 Once the lead leg of the capoeirista has trapped the leg of the opponent, he shifts the weight in his hips forward and up.
 If the contact is maintained with the legs the other player then he should be thrown up and away.
 Although this move originally came from batuque, it has similar appearances as some throws/sweeps in Baguazhang, as well as the tai otoshi done in some styles of karate.
 Other schools teach a variation which resembles more the sukui nage or obi otoshi found in judo.

-Floreios

-Floreios can refer to two things: